Medium Difficult Bible Quiz about Bible Characters.

 He wielded a staff that, when thrown to the ground, consumed the snakes of sorcerers.

-The incident occurred when Aaron went with Moses to ask Pharaoh to "Let my people go!"
+This episode occurred when Aaron went with Moses to ask Pharaoh to "Let my people go!"

 -